Mahia113/pokeSDKiOS/index.md

 - Importing framework file
 - Using cocoapods

-For instructions how to add a pod look here:
+For instructions how to import a framework:

-For instructions how to import a framework look here:
+To include a framework in your Xcode project, choose Project > Add to Project and select the framework directory.
+It's possible you need to add manually the option 'embed and sign', sometimes xcode does not.

 <!-- USAGE EXAMPLES -->